 Best For:

 The Razer Kiyo Pro is a high-quality 1080p webcam designed for users who want smooth, professional video in any lighting environment.
 Its large Sony STARVIS CMOS sensor captures more light for clearer video, while uncompressed 1080p at 60fps ensures ultra-smooth motion.
 HDR at 30fps adds rich color and better exposure, making this webcam great for daily meetings, remote work, and streaming.
+It's also an excellent choice for video calls on Google Meet or other online conferencing platforms

 Best For: